Valliammai-Subramanian/Valliammai-Subramanian.github.io/_posts/2017-06-08-Online-Courses.md

 <ul>
 	<li><a href="https://www.udacity.com/">Udacity</a>
 		<ul>
-			<li>Courses are conducted by industry professionals/engineers</li>
+			<li>Courses are conducted by industry professionals and engineers</li>
-			<li>Syllabus is created by engineers, intuition/practical/project oriented teaching, and has less theoretical rigour</li>
+			<li>Syllabus is created by engineers, for intuition/practical/project oriented teaching, and has less theoretical rigour</li>
 			<li>Have standalone courses and Nanodegrees</li>
 			<li>Free to audit standalone courses, pay for verified certificate, and pay upfront for Nanodegrees</li>
 		</ul>